A Few Newer Stories

-“Money isn’t all that important to me,” Sabrino says as he drains his anisette.
+“Money isn’t all that important to me,” Sobrino says as he drains his anisette.
 “I’m sincere about that.
 I’m talking about dignity.”

 Lunch is ready.
 The bullfighters and their entourage file past the bar into a bare hall at the rear.
 A movie screen hangs from the far wall, a stack of chairs in front of it.
 Two long tables have been set up in the middle of the hall.
 The matador and his family sit at one.
 The banderilleros and the picadors, who fight on horseback, sit at the other.
 So do a few of the impresario’s functionaries, one of whom goes by the name of Cadeñas.

 Cadeñas is getting old.
 He has a throaty voice and puffy skin.
-When Ernesto Sabrino was a matador, Cadeñas was already a banderillero.
+When Ernesto Sobrino was a matador, Cadeñas was already a banderillero.

 “For thirty-five years I was a bullfighter,” he says, spitting out and olive pit.
 “Now I sell the tickets.”

-“When I’m through,” Sabrino says, “I’d like to be a TV repairman.”
+“When I’m through,” Sobrino says, “I’d like to be a TV repairman.”
 He takes a sip of wine and looks down at his plate.
 “The pork is tough,” he says.

 By late afternoon, when lunch is over, the crowd fills the square.
 The band plays the Pasodoble Torero.
 The loudspeaker crackles: “The greatest spectacle of bullfighting this afternoon in this wonderful city!
 Get your tickets now!
 A sensation!”
 The bullfighters begin to dress in the bedrooms on the other side of the bar.
 Then the rain comes down.